-How much debt is too much debt?
+Q: How much debt is too much debt?

-So how much is too much?
-The amount will be different for different people, and it often depends on your income.
-But if you’re struggling to pay your bills, if you can only make your minimum payments, or you need to take out new loans to pay off existing ones, you likely have too much debt.
-In general, less debt is always better.
+So how much debt is too much?
+That amount will fluctuate and is often dependent on your income.
+But if you are struggling to pay your bills, if you can only make your minimum payments, or if you need to take out new loans to pay off existing ones, you likely have too much debt.
+In general, the rule of thumb is that less debt is always better.